Purchase and Download

-- Why do you still have both resizable and non-resizable widgets on my Android 4 (or newer) device?
+- Why do you still have both resizable and non-resizable widgets on my Android 4 device?

-- I'm trying to put a TerraTime widget on my home screen but can't see any of it's widgets on the list.
+- I'm trying to put a TerraTime widget on my home screen but can't see any of your widgets on the list.
 What shall I do?